Country Arts WA’s social media tips

 “A picture tells a thousand words” is an adage that has never been truer than today – as we’re bombarded with texts, emails, signs, posts, articles, tweets – and the way to cut through that noise is with an emotive, high quality picture.

-The other way to look at it is to acknowledge the power of the algorithm: Facebook’s brain loves your pictures (especially your videos) and hates your words.
+Secondly: Facebook’s brain loves your pictures (especially your videos) and hates your words.
 The number of people that see a post (which Facebook calls “reach”) is generally far higher for posts that contain a picture or video.
 You can try and cheat the system a bit by putting text in your pictures, but even that can trigger Facebook’s brain to starve your post of the attention it needs.
 The best combination is a short bit of text, maybe a link, and a striking, emotive image or short video – try not to put text in the image where possible.

 Pick your Platform